Ashley Landing

-Ashley Landing (originally opened as Ashley Plaza and later known as Ashley Plaza Mall) is a shopping mall in Charleston, South Carolina, United States.
+Ashley Landing (originally opened as Ashley Plaza and later known as Ashley Plaza Mall) is a shopping center in Charleston, South Carolina, United States.
 It was the first indoor shopping mall in the West Ashley area of Charleston when the complex was fully completed in 1972.
 The center, located at 1401 Sam Rittenberg Boulevard (S.C.
 Highway 7) at the fork of Old Towne Road (S.C.
 Highway 171) was developed by Gate City Realty Company of Fort Lauderdale, Florida.
 Ground was broken for the complex in 1962 with Ashley Plaza opening on April 16, 1964.
 At its opening the shopping center consisted of J.M.
 Fields Department Stores joined to a Pantry Pride supermarket, built at a cost of $1.75 million and owned by Sumar Corporation of South Carolina.
 The locally owned Condon's Department Store, constructed adjacent to Pantry Pride as a freestanding building, became the third tenant when it opened in 1970.
 The center, originally known as "Ashley Plaza" was noted for its large red and white neon pylon "Ashley Plaza" sign in the center of the parking lot that remained until 1989 when it was destroyed by Hurricane Hugo.